nadiamariduena/python-intro-2024-privat/9_specific-letters.md

 In Python, abs() is a built-in function that returns the absolute value of a number.
 For real numbers, it's straightforward; it returns the distance of the number from zero on the number line, regardless of its sign.

 However, when it comes to complex numbers, the absolute value is a bit different.
 For a complex number a + bj (where a and b are real numbers and j is the imaginary unit), the absolute value (or modulus) is calculated as the square root of the sum of the squares of the real and imaginary parts.
-Mathematically, it's represented as: